 (1) Derivative netting excludes the effect of cash collateral, which is offset against the gross derivative position.
-The amount of cash collateral received that had been offset against the gross derivative assets was £9m (2017: £152m) and the amount of cash collateral paid that had been offset against the gross derivative liabilities was £354m (2017: £152m) and the amount of cash collateral paid that had been offset against the gross derivative liabilities was £354m (2017: £164m).
+The amount of cash collateral received that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative assets was £9m (2017: £333m) and the amount of cash collateral paid that had been offset against the gross derivative liabilities was £354m (2017: £706m).